NishTheFish92/NotesAssistant/README.md

 ```
 Happy learning!

+## Improvements
+- Implemented batching while embedding text.
+Changing the VRAM usage from ~4GB to <1GB

 ## Potential Improvements
 1. **Multiple PDF support:** The user can choose which PDF they want to query.